Huawei-Spark/Spark-SQL-on-HBase/examples/spark-hbase-demo1.md

-## Create and query SparkSQL table map to HBase table (multiple columns map to hbase table rowkey)
+## Example 1: Create and query SparkSQL table map to a new HBase table (multiple columns map to hbase table rowkey)
 In this example, we create a new SparkSQL table and map it to a new HBase table with multiple column in rowkey.

 Steps: